AmericanMedicalAssociation/AMA-style-guide/README.md

 ### Responsive implementation
 We are using [Breakpoint](http://breakpoint-sass.com/) to handle media queries for responsive implementation.

-The first time you run `npm install` the dependency will be installed, but if you run into an error, running `npm install` again should fix the issued.
+The first time you run `npm install` the dependency will be installed, but if you run into an error, running `npm install` again should fix the issue.